SVladimir/Stock/README.md

 cd Stock

-3. Build and run the application using Docker Compose:
+3. Build the application using Maven: mvn clean install --activate-profiles build-image

-docker-compose up -d
+4. Run the application using Docker Compose: docker-compose up -d

 This will build and start all the required services, including the Stock Management Application, API Gateway, and Zipkin.